 - When will a gift of endowment start to provide funding?

 Since July 1, 2006, all new endowment gifts to UC Berkeley and CAA’s Alumni Scholars Program, including additions to existing funds, are invested for six months in a short-term interest-bearing account before being invested in the endowment.
 Interest from this short-term investment is used to support fundraising efforts and other priorities.

 After the six-month short-term investment period, endowment gifts are invested as specified by the gift agreement.
 Subsequent distributions to the benefiting scholarship program are made annually.

-In the late fall of each year, endowment donors (or their heirs) receive an annual report of financial performance.
+- Endowment donors (or their heirs) receive an annual report of financial performance each fall.

-An annual gift is an outright one-time, tax-deductible cash contribution.
-An endowment is fully tax deductible and can be named for you, the donor, a family member, or someone special.
+An annual gift is an outright, one-time, tax-deductible cash contribution.
+An endowment is fully tax-deductible, and can be named for you, a donor, a family member, or someone special.

-Endowments can be made through a variety of giving options either during your lifetime or at the time of your passing.
+- Endowments can be made through a variety of giving options both during your lifetime or at the time of your passing.
 During your lifetime, you can fund an endowment with cash, securities, real estate, or a life-income gift.
-Also you can create an endowment through a will/living trust bequest or via a retirement plan/insurance policy beneficiary designation.
-Please contact Joani Carpenter at 510.900.8203 or email@example.com.
+You can also create an endowment through a will/living trust bequest, or via a retirement plan/insurance policy beneficiary designation.
+Please contact Anh Tran at 510.900.8234 or email@example.com.

 - Are there other ways to create a named scholarship fund?

 - Donors may also choose to create a current-use named scholarship, beginning at the amount of $25,000.
 Current-use funds are meant to be spent immediately and are often most impactful over a short period of time, given that the entire fund balance is available for expenditure.
 To make a gift of a named current-use scholarship, please contact Anh Tran at 510.900.8234 or firstname.lastname@example.org.

 1 Gifts of less than $100,000 are welcomed and can be designated to the general scholarship endowment of your choice.